-California Government Code Sections 53601 and 53635 authorize the Treasury to invest the Pool and SPI funds (Note 1) in obligations of the United States Treasury, federal agencies, municipalities, asset-backed securities, bankers' acceptances, commercial paper rated A-1 by Standard & Poor's Global Rating Services (S&P), P-1 by Moody's Investors Service (Moody's), and F1 by Fitch, negotiable certificates of deposit, medium-term notes, corporate notes, repurchase agreements, reverse repurchase agreements, time deposits, shares of beneficial interest of a Joint Powers Authority that invests in authorized securities, shares of beneficial interest issued by diversified management companies known as money market mutual funds (MMF) registered with the SEC, securities lending agreements, the State of California's Local Agency Investment Fund (LAIF), and supranational institutions.
+California Government Code Sections 53601 and 53635 authorize the Treasury to invest the Pool and SPI funds (Note 1) in obligations of the United States Treasury; federal agencies; municipalities; asset-backed securities; bankers' acceptances; commercial paper; negotiable certificates of deposit; medium-term notes; corporate notes; repurchase agreements; reverse repurchase agreements; forwards, futures, and options; shares of beneficial interest of a Joint Powers Authority that invests in authorized securities; shares of beneficial interest issued by diversified management companies known as money market mutual funds (MMF) registered with the SEC; securities lending agreements; the State of California's Local Agency Investment Fund (LAIF); and supranational institutions.
 California Government Code Section 53534 also authorizes the Treasury to enter into interest rate swaps agreements.
-However, these agreements should only be used in conjunction with the sale of the bonds approved by the Board.
+However, these agreements are only used in conjunction with the sale of the bonds approved by the Board.